Double criminality: Hong Kong

 See Fugitive Offenders and Mutual Legal Assistance in Criminal Matters Legislation (Amendment) Bill 2019.

-A proposed Hong Kong extradition law tabled in April 2019, which would ease extradition to communist People's Republic of China, includes 37 types of crimes.
-While the Beijing-friendly ruling party maintains that the proposal contains protections of the dual criminality requirement, its opponents allege that after people are surrendered to the mainland, it can charge them with some other crime and impose the death penalty for that other crime.
+A proposed Hong Kong extradition ordinance tabled in April 2019, which would ease extradition to the Mainland, includes 37 types of crimes.
+While the Government maintains that the proposal contains protections of the dual criminality requirement, its opponents allege that after people are surrendered to the Mainland authorities, it can charge them with some other crime and impose the death penalty for that other crime.
 There are also concerns about the retroactive effect of the new law.

 The government's proposal was later amended to remove the categories after complaints from the business sector, such as "the unlawful use of computers".

 Experts have noted that the legal systems of mainland China and Hong Kong follow 'different protocols' with regard to the important conditions of double criminality and non-refoulement, as well as on the matter of executive vs. judicial oversight on any extradition request.